owlike/genson/website/Documentation/Extensions.md

 ###Customization###
 In many cases you might want to customize Genson instance.
-To do that use GensonBuilder to create a custom instance and then inject it with ContextResolver.
+To do that use GensonBuilder to create a custom instance and then provide it by implementing ContextResolver.

 {% highlight java %}
 @Provider